-- Asian young people and adults are both more likely to want to increase their participation compared with all adults. - Adult European and Māori females are more likely to want to increase their participation than their male counterparts.
-No differences can be seen in appetite to increase participation among Pacific.
+- Asian young people, Asian adults, and Pacific adults are both more likely to want to increase their participation compared with all young people or adults. - Adult European and Māori females are more likely to want to increase their participation than their male counterparts.

-No differences are evident in appetite to increase participation by deprivation.
+• No differences are evident in appetite to increase participation by deprivation.

-- Young disabled people are more likely to want to increase participation. - This pattern is reversed for disabled adults, who are less likely to want to increase participation than non-disabled adults.
+- Young disabled people are more likely to want to increase participation. - This pattern is reversed for disabled adults, who are less likely to want to increase participation than non-disabled adults, though this difference is not significant.

 Most New Zealanders want to be more active.
-This desire is pronounced among adults: 79 percent of adults and 63 percent of young people want to increase their participation (figure 13).
+This desire is pronounced among adults: 80 percent of adults and 63 percent of young people want to increase their participation (figure 13).